 - Do payors have the right reimbursement criteria?

 - Where should licensed producers concentrate their research and development efforts?

-Ehave offers a powerful set of core features that allow clinicians to manage and communicate with patients, guide diagnosis and treatment, and interpret outcomes data.
+Ehave offers a powerful set of core features that allow users to guide diagnostics and interpret outcomes data.

-Ehave is proud to offer clinically-validated diagnostic and treatment tools to clinicians via Ehave Connect.
-We work with trusted third-parties to integrate tools into the Ehave ecosystem so that clinicians can more easily diagnose and treat patients while taking full advantage of all collected data.
+Ehave Connect facilitates the seamless integration of a growing selection of tools that leverage the core functionality found within the Ehave Platform.
+We work with trusted third-parties to integrate tools into the Ehave ecosystem so that users can take full advantage of all collected data.

 - Ehave seeks to adapt clinically-validated diagnostic and treatment tools for enhanced patient engagement and data modeling.

 - Ehave diagnostic and treatment tools are cross-platform compatible and can be remotely administered.

 Cannabis has been cultivated for its medicinal, psychoactive, and physical properties for thousands of years.
 The cannabis plant contains more than 400 chemicals and over 80 of these are considered cannabinoids.